ls1intum/Artemis/docs/user/lti.rst

 Issue: No Configuration Card Appears After Dynamic Registration in Moodle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If, as a Moodle administrator, you initiate the dynamic registration process with Artemis and find that no configuration card appears, it's important to verify your permissions.
+As a Moodle administrator, verifying your permissions is essential if you initiate the dynamic registration process with Artemis and find that no configuration card appears.
-Please reach out to your Artemis administrator to ensure you have the necessary privileges for conducting dynamic registration successfully.
+Please get in touch with your Artemis administrator to ensure you have the privileges to successfully conduct dynamic registration.

 Issue: Blank Page on Exercise Launch in edX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When instructors or students attempt to launch an Artemis exercise from edX and encounter a blank page, it typically indicates a configuration issue with the LTI provider settings within edX.
-To resolve this, edX super administrators must ensure that the Artemis platform is correctly configured as an LTI provider for the affected course and any relevant LTI blocks.
+To resolve this, edX super administrators must ensure the Artemis platform is correctly configured as an LTI provider for the affected course and any relevant LTI blocks.

 Resolution Steps: